villhei/elixirtut/elixir_web/app/chapters/06_pattern_matching.md

     iex:16: Bands.get_albums/2
 ```

 Now we have a convenient interface for extracting information about bands.
-When given a key that exists in the `Map` of great bands, our function yields as a list of albums.
+When given a key that exists in the `Map` of great bands, our function returns a list of albums.
 When a key wasn't included in the list of great bands, the condition raises an error, as we only defined the happy path functionality.

-We shouldn't be completely satisfied with the condition, as it already requires us it's quite a heavily indented one.
-Let's clean it up a little bit using the `with` operator.
+We shouldn't be completely satisfied with the condition, as it already requires us to reason about heavily indented logic.
+Let's clean the function up a little bit using the `with` operator.

 ```elixir
 defmodule Bands do